manfredsteyer/angular-elements-dashboard/blog/angular-elements-shadow-dom.md

 }
 ```

-Don't confuse ``ViewEncapsulation.ShadowDom`` with ``ViewEncapsulation.Native`` which exists since Angular's first days and activated Shadow DOM v0 in the browser.
+Don't confuse ``ViewEncapsulation.ShadowDom`` with ``ViewEncapsulation.Native`` which exists since Angular's first days and leverages Shadow DOM v0.

 ## Slots for Content Projection

 Many Web Components -- or to be more precise, many Custom Elements -- need to be adaptable with some markup passed as the element's content.
 This is also called content projected because the passed content is projected to different positions of the element's template.

-For this, Shadow DOM v1 introduced the ``slot`` element.
-Each ``slot`` marks a position where content can be projected to:
+For this, Shadow DOM v1 introduces the ``slot`` element.
+Each ``slot`` marks a position within a template where content can be projected to:

 ```typescript
 <div class="card">